pawansarule/FY-BCA-Sci-Practical_Slips-Adv_CP/README.md

 6. Write C program to create a student structure having fields roll_no, stud_name and address.
 Accept the details of ‘n’ students into the structure, rearrange the data in alphabetical order of stud_name and display the data.
 7. Write C program to accept n student details like roll_no, stud_name, mark1, mark2, mark3.
 Calculate the total and average of marks using structure.
 8. Write a menu driven program in ‘C’ that shows the working of a library.
 The menu option should be
  i.
-Add book information.
+Add book information
  ii.
-Display book information.
+Display book information
  iii.
-List all books of given author. iv.
-Exit.
+List all books of given author iv.
+Exit
 9. Write C Program to accept n records of student information (sno, sname, marks) and display record of students having maximum marks.
 10. Write a ‘C’ program to accept the book details such as BookID, Title, Author, Price.
 Read the details of n number of books.
 Display the details of those books which are priced below Rs.100.
 11. Write C program to accept teacher information (teacher_id, name, qualification, salary) and display same information using structure.